Harry’s Truman Razor Review – Affordable and Simplistic

 I feel like this razor combines the simplicity of the Mach3 and the performance and aggressiveness of a Gillette Fusion5.
 However, I would add that the lower price makes the Harry’s not quite up to the standard of quality as the Fusion5.

-If a user finds they like how the Harry’s Truman razor performs and shaves for them, they can make some cash savings and have the convenience of using the subscription service.
+If a user finds they like how the Harry’s Truman razor performs and shaves for them, they can save some cash and have the convenience of using the subscription service.